galaxy4public/aws-cloudformation-badges/README.md

 }
 ```

-Part of anothr template (a nested stack) using YAML notation:
+Part of another template (a nested stack) using YAML notation:
 ```yaml
 …
 Resources: